-4. In the left hand panel, click Tools, click on Configuration, and click Save.
+- 4. In the left hand panel, click Tools, click on Configuration, and click Save. - Save - 5.
+Click Save Settings to Flash, then click OK.

 Note: This step saves all configuration changes to the NV-RAM to ensure that if the switch is rebooted or power cycled, the configuration changes will still be applied.